lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## D. 2.
 Abilities.

 Dispel Magic is now Dispel Evil, an aoe Dispel Magic against evil enemies at 1.5 times the level of the caster, as in a similar SCS component [^4].
-In addition they gain Banish Evil, a version of SR's banishment against evil enemies and Iron Will, a permanent bonus to save vs. spells.
+In addition they gain Banish Evil, a version of SR's banishment against evil enemy summons and Iron Will, a permanent bonus to save vs. spells.
 True Sight is also made undispellable.
 At level 12 gains Inquisitor's Shield, a version of Shield of the Archons.
 Like cavaliers, they also get their specialized auras.

 # E. Undead Hunter.